Cloud White Terra Cotta Cazuelas - 4.5 Inches (4 Dishes)

 - Size - 4 x 4 oz/0.5 cup

 These charming little cazuela dishes will become a favorite in your kitchen!
-These classic terra cotta dishes have a cheerful white glaze, and are great for serving tapas and other small bites.
+Our classic terra cotta dishes have a cheerful white glaze, and are great for serving tapas and other small bites.

 These cazuelas come from the town of Breda in Catalunya, where they have been making terra cotta cookware since Roman times.
 The local clay produces a terra cotta that holds heat, great for keeping meals warm even after the dish is brought to the dining table.